capr/multigit/README.md

 # multigit

-git wrapper for working with overlaid repositories
+Git wrapper for working with overlaid git repositories.